empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 > python scripts/test_openai_for_feedback.py gpt-3.5-turbo gpt3-5-turbo
 ```

-### Moderation script
+#### Moderation script

-The moderation script is a basic script that calls a GPT model to moderate automatic feedback.
-It takes Quill feedback as input, asks the
-GPT model to remove any undesired elements, and writes the output to a file.
+Finally, the moderation script is a basic script that calls a GPT model to moderate automatic feedback.
+This moderation step can be necessary when GPT gives feedback that does not focus on argumentation: comments on spelling or grammar, clarity or conciceness, or when GPT gives away the correct answer.
+The moderation script takes one or more pieces of feedback as input, asks the GPT model to remove any undesired elements, and writes the output to a file.
 It is used in the following way:

 ```
 > python scripts/moderate_feedback.py <gpt_model> <output_file> --verbose <True/False>